 Editing the slide backgrounds in the process of creating eLearning lessons can help to make the considerable difference for your courses, and increase the engagement of learners rapidly.
 In ActivePresenter, you completely make use of this technique with the Drawing tab which I will thoroughly explain in the tutorial below.
+Before we start, check out what ActivePresenter’s unique features interm of recording computer screen, editing video for screencast purpose.

 Accessing to the Drawing Tab